donsez/bd/postgres/README.md

 docker compose logs -f
 ```

-Interact with the DBMS using the [`psql` command](https://docs.postgresql.fr/10/app-psql.html).
+Interact with the DBMS using the [`psql` command](https://docs.postgresql.fr/17/app-psql.html).
 The password is still `changeme`.
 ```bash
 docker exec -it postgres_container psql -U postgres -W
 ```

-> Nota Bene: You can stop the container with `docker-compose stop` and destroy the container with `docker-compose down`.
+> Nota Bene: You can stop the container with `docker compose stop` and destroy the container with `docker compose down`.
 However,Postgres DBMS files are still stored in the host directory `./data/postgres`.

 ## Execute the PSQL statements